It's a great place to be

 Hessay Community & Wildlife Volunteers

-The group was started in 2009 by Roger Hildreth and Mark Barratt with an informal aim to encouraging residents of all ages to get involved with improving wildlife habitat on land owned by the Parish Council, residents get together as and when required.
-Activities undertaken have included,
+The group has an informal aim to encouraging residents of all ages to get involved with improving the wildlife habitat of land owned by the Parish Council, working parties are held for residents get together as and when required.

 Removing excess vegetation from in and around Hessay Pond.